 At Auger Hollingsworth, our priority is helping you receive the compensation and justice you deserve.
 Over the years, our team has helped hundreds of clients succeed in their claims for long-term disability benefits after they’ve been denied or terminated prematurely.
-Our track record, client satisfaction and years of experience, contribute to our respected reputation as one of the hardest-working and effective legal teams in the country.
+Our track record, client satisfaction, and years of experience contribute to our respected reputation as one of the hardest-working and most effective legal teams in the country.

 ”Just wanted to take a minute and thank you for your advice and expertise in all aspects of taking care of my best interests.
 I will continue to send clients that I think are true people not people just looking to make a quick buck by faking or trying to pull a fast one.
 I have sent two and both were accepted as far as they have told me and i hope things turn out well for all parties concerned.”

 “I would like to take this time to thank you for your support, and above all your compassion for people’s feelings, and your helpful staff, always cheerful.
 I really enjoyed working with you.
 Brenda, I am happy you were there for me.
 Thanks so much.”